The Temple In Our Surroundings

 The holy tower of a temple is also known as ‘sthoola-lingam’.

 There is a place called Tanjavur in Tamil Nadu in South India.
 Almost 1000 years back, the Chola emperor ‘Raaja Raaja Cholan’ had built a magnificent temple for Lord Shiva utilizing only granite stones.
-The tower of this temple is 66 meters long and considered the most high temple tower.
+The tower of this temple is 66 meters long and considered the highest temple tower.

 It is still a surprising aspect to the modern engineers who could not really figure out yet of the tactics by which this heavy casket could possibly have been taken to that height and placed on top of the tower especially when contemporary hardware like cranes were actually not really available 1000 years back.